grover/homebridge-dacp/README.md

 [DACP]   "serviceName": "AEA342CEA7A8E7EE"
 [DACP] }
 [DACP]
-[DACP] Please add the above block to the remote in your homebridge config.json.
+[DACP] Please add the above block to the accessory in your homebridge config.json.
 [DACP]
-[DACP] YOU MUST RESTART HOMEBRIDGE AFTER YOU ADDED THE ABOVE LINES OR THE PLUGIN WILL NOT WORK.
+[DACP] YOU MUST RESTART HOMEBRIDGE AFTER YOU ADDED THE ABOVE LINES OR THE ACCESSORY [DACP] WILL NOT WORK.
 [DACP]
 ```